genesis-ai-dev/codex-scripture-viewer/README.md

 ### Getting Started

 1. **Installation**: Install the extension securely from the Visual Studio Code Marketplace.
-2. **Open a Codex Notebook**: Navigate to your `.codex` notebook file within Visual Studio Code to begin reading scripture text.
+2. **Open a Codex Notebook**: Navigate to your `.codex` notebook file within Visual Studio Code.
-3. **Enjoy Formatted Scripture**: The scripture text will automatically be displayed in a formatted webview, providing a clean and focused reading environment.
+3. **View Scripture**: Click the "View Scripture" code lens to view the scripture in the scripture viewer.

 > Note: There are no additional configurations required to start using the Scripture Viewer Extension.
 It is designed to work out of the box with `.codex` notebook files.